shantanugoel/clearfeed-for-x/docs/PLAN.md

         *   Add warnings about potential performance impact.
     *   **Content Script:**
         *   Modify logic to check if semantic analysis is enabled for a rule.
-        *   If enabled, send `REQUEST_SEMANTIC_ANALYSIS` message to Background SW with tweet text.
+        *   If enabled, send `REQUEST_SEMANTIC_ANALYSIS` message to Background SW with post text.
         *   Handle `ANALYSIS_RESULT` message and apply replacement/hiding based on the matched intent.
 *   **Outcome:** Users can optionally enable semantic analysis to trigger replacements/hiding based on described intents rather than just exact phrases.

 ## Phase 3: Local Storage & Analytics (Version 0.4.0)

-*   **Goal:** Store data about flagged tweets locally and provide basic analytics on the Options page.
+*   **Goal:** Store data about flagged posts locally and provide basic analytics on the Options page.
 *   **Tasks:**
     *   **Background SW:**
-        *   Define a structure for storing flagged tweet data (e.g., timestamp, tweetUrl, username, matchedRuleId/identifier, actionTaken) in `chrome.storage.local` (preferred due to potential volume).
+        *   Define a structure for storing flagged post data (e.g., timestamp, postUrl, username, matchedRuleId/identifier, actionTaken) in `chrome.storage.local`.
         *   Implement logic to save this data whenever a replace/hide action occurs (if local storage is enabled via settings).
         *   Manage storage limits (e.g., implement rotation or capping the number of entries).
         *   Add message handler (`GET_LOCAL_ANALYTICS`) to retrieve and aggregate stored data (e.g., count per rule, count per user).